Decron/Whitebox-Code-GPT/README.md

 # Are Whitebox assistants safe for enterprise use?
   For the most part yes, here are the facts:<br>
   * We've asked all custodians to disable conversation training.
 This setting cannot be truly verified so it is not reccomended to include information you would not want OpenAI to see.
 Whitebox does not have access to your conversation history.
-  * Training based on knowledge files and uploaded documents cannot be disabled.
+  * Training based on knowledge files and uploaded documents cannot be disabled with GPT builder.
 Because of this you should not include sensitive material in knowledge files for our assistants, and you should not upload sensitive files when using them.
-  * unconsented storage of user data by model creators is absolutely prohibbited and will lead to irrevocable dismissal from the project.
+  * Unconsented storage of user data by model creators is absolutely prohibbited and will lead to irrevocable dismissal from the project.
   * If you have a custom OpenAI endpoint, rules about conversation and document training may not apply.
 Talk to your system administrator.
+  * If you would like our assistance creating personalized assistants for your enterprise, please message us at hadriogroup@gmail.com.

 # Getting involved:
 * Right now the most important thing is to understand GPT4's weaknesses and blind spots.
 If you see it struggling with certain topics or you find complaints about its behavior online, open an issue or a discussion post to help us understand the problem.
 The custodians of the relevant bot will fact find and test possible solutions, then update the knowledge files to counteract that specific issue.
 * Secondly, we need to get the word out about this new technology.
 Share this repo with people you think would be interested, and invite domain experts to contribute by claiming assistants.
 * If you're reading this we want to hear your use case.
 What annoys you most about programming assistants?
 Go open a discussion and we'll do our best to fix it.
 * If you'd like to hear announcements about new assistant releases and partnered agents, follow us for free on [Substack](https://substack.com/@thehadriogroup?utm_source=edit-profile-page)
+* Whitebox is maintained entirely by volunteers.
+If you would like to donate to the project, see our [Donation Link](https://paypal.me/Hadrio?country.x=US&locale.x=en_US)

 # "I don't like reading is there a GPT that will spoonfeed this to me?"
 Yes: https://chat.openai.com/g/g-cwigWCh11-code-gpt-gpt